(All fields required)

 At Cincinnati Children’s, safety is our No. 1 priority.
 We aim to identify, evaluate, reduce, respond to and prevent harm related to medical care in all areas of the organization.

-Cincinnati Children’s received the highest possible ratings for:
+In the 2015 Leapfrog Hospital Survey, Cincinnati Children’s received the highest possible ratings for:

 The survey rates hospitals on a broad range of quality and safety measures − known as “leaps” − using the following scoring system: